denham-ed/sleuth/README.md

 ## Rules of the Game
+git
+1. Select a difficulty mode to start
+2. When prompted, select an attribute for your detecive
+    - If you have the highest number, you win your opponent's card and get to select an attribute for the next card.
+Both cards are placed at the bottom of your deck
+    - If you have a lower number, your opponent wins your card and keeps their own.
+They then get to choose the next attribute
+    - If there is a draw, the cards are placed in a separate pile and the player who selected the attribute chooses again for the next hand.
+The winner of the subsequent hands wins all the cards in the draw pile.
+3. The game ends when one player has all 16 cards.

 ## Data Structure
 The most important information for the game is the information for each detective.
 This is stored as an array of objections with the following structure - the example shown below is for Sherlock Homes